joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-005.rst

 |

-Example 8: Upload of executables
+예제 8: 실행 파일 업로드
 --------------------------------------------------------------------------------------------

 Once we can use xp_cmdshell (either the native one or a custom one), we can easily upload executables on the target DB Server.
 A very common choice is netcat.exe, but any trojan will be useful here.
 If the target is allowed to start FTP connections to the tester's machine, all that is needed is to inject the following queries: At this point, nc.exe will be uploaded and available.